 Wellness in 2026 is less about indulgence and more about recovery.
 Travellers are seeking experiences that improve sleep, lower stress and restore focus.
 Festivals and retreats built around breathwork, meditation, yoga and nature-based activities are growing in demand.
 Events in destinations with dramatic landscapes are particularly appealing, combining calm environments with structured programmes for mental and physical reset.

-Architectural Travel Is Rising
+Architectural Travel Is on the Rise

 People are travelling to see buildings the way they once travelled to see museums.
 The Middle East continues to lead with new landmarks, including Dubai's Wasl Tower, a mixed-use skyscraper built with sustainability features designed to reduce energy use.
 These new developments blur the line between tourism, design and lifestyle, attracting visitors who plan trips around architecture and city-shaping projects.